 The financial system was a major instrument used by the state to support economic development in the take-off period until the 1980s.
 The government nationalized commercial banks in 1962 and held full control of specialized banks such as the Korea Development Bank and the Export-Import Bank that were established under the umbrella of the Finance Ministry (Cole and Park, 1983).
 The government influenced the sectoral allocation of credit through various ways such as the appointment of bank management and credit controls.
 In turning to export-led industrialization, the financial sector was mobilized towards financing exporting firms.
 Export financing was granted to firms through export letters of credits at subsidized interest rates by commercial banks thanks to the BoK's rediscounting policy, and it was backed by the approval of state's financial agencies.
-These financial institutions were under the supervision of the Minister of Finance (MoF) and the Bank of Korea (BoK) itself was put under the control of the MoF.
+These financial institutions were under the control of the MoF.
 As such, the MoF, a powerful institution under the command of the Blue House, became heavily involved in deciding major monetary policies, such as setting interest rates and discount rates as well as market manipulation.
 The control over interest rates was a key component of the government's financial policy and IP.